bubblesub/bubblesub/docs/doc.md

 * `target`: which widget to focus (can be `text-editor`, `note-editor`, `style-editor`, `actor-editor`, `layer-editor`, `margin-left-editor`, `margin-right-editor`, `margin-vertical-editor`, `start-time-editor`, `end-time-editor`, `duration-editor`, `comment-checkbox`, `subtitles-grid`, `spectrogram`, `console`, `console-input`)
 * `-s`, `--select`: whether to select the text

+### <a name="cmd-load-audio"></a>`load‑audio`
+Loads an audio file for audio playback.
+Prompts user to choose where to load the file from if the path wasn't specified in the command arguments.

+Usage: `load‑audio [-p|--path=…]`
+* `-p`, `--path`: path to load the audio from

 ### <a name="cmd-load-video"></a>`load‑video`
-Loads a video file for audio/video playback.
+Loads a video file for video playback.
 Prompts user to choose where to load the file from if the path wasn't specified in the command arguments.

 Usage: `load‑video [-p|--path=…]`
 * `-p`, `--path`: path to load the video from